Iris uniflora: Description

 It blooms between May and June.
 It normally has one flower but occasionally has two flowers, which have a violet-like fragrance.
 It has perianth tube (that measures about) 1.5 cm.

 The flowers come in shades of purple, from blue-purple to violet.
 They are 4–4.5 cm in diameter.
 They have a white veined or striped signal (at the base of the fall of the flower).

 It has 1.5 cm long stamens and 5 mm long ovary.

 Between July and August, it fruits (after the blooming period is over).

 It has oval/globose seed capsules (measuring 8–10 mm in diameter).
 Which differ from other irises by being un-ribbed.

-Inside the capsule, are round, black seeds, that have a small (fleshy-like) appendage.
+Inside the capsule are round, black seeds that have a small fleshy appendage.

 Biochemistry

 As most irises are diploid, having two sets of chromosomes.
 This can be used to identify hybrids and classification of groupings.
 It has been examined several times to find its chromosome count: 2n=48, Scolovskaya; 2n=42, Doronkin 1984; 2n=16, Sok & Prob.
 1986; 2n=42, Zakharjeva, 1990.

 In 1986, a study was carried out on 3 iris species in China, the chromosomes of Iris mandshurica, Iris uniflora and Iris bloudowii were counted.
 It was counted as 2n = 40.